 This stimulus is a one-time payment at the moment.
 However, future aid may arrive if the need arises.

-How are you going to use your coronavirus stimulus check?
+How are you going to use your funds?
 Do you need it to pay essential bills?
 Are you able to save it or pay off debt instead?